SHEFFcode/GeeksForGeeks/GeeksForGeeks/Sorting/QuickSort.md

 ## Stability
 * Quicksort is not a stable sort.
-* Quicksort is implemented for sort for most languages

 ## Example
 input: [|7, 2, 1, 6, 8, 5, 3, 4] => first we pick a pivot element position, in this case it will be the last element. i is the first element right of wall   ^ pivot